 Sweden is a democracy.
 This means that all public power proceeds from the people.
 The people govern by electing parties or persons that then have the right to make important decisions.
 These elected people are known as politicians.
-They make decisions in the Riksdag (parliament), the county council assemblies and the municipal assemblies..
+They make decisions in the Riksdag (parliament), the regional assemblies and the municipal assemblies.

 Some fundamental principles in Swedish society

 - Freedom of speech and of the press – Every individual must be allowed to express their thoughts, opinions and feelings in speech and in writing.

 - Freedom of association – Every individual has the right to join or to start an association.